jossemarGT/jossemargt.com/content/en/post/2022-08-21-my-dmarc-dohs.md

 ---

 date: 2022-08-21
-title: "My DMARC d'ohs"
+title: "DMARC d'ohs"

 ---

 <!--more-->

-This entry will be more informal since I want to share what I have learned about DMARC so far, with stumbles and all.
+As you can expect from the title, this entry will be an informal way of presenting my learnings about DMARC, including some stumbles I got along the way.

 ## What is DMARC?